Money Laundering Regulations 2019

 - providing secure communications channels for reporting of actual and potential breaches of the money laundering regulations to the supervisor;

 - taking reasonable measures to ensure that the identity of whistleblowers are known only to the supervisory authority;

 - and encouraging its supervised sector to report actual or potential money laundering breaches to the supervisory authority.

 In order to meet this requirement, the IFA has a whistleblowing policy and communication channel.

-All supervisory authorities will also be required to include the amount of human resource dedicated to AML/CTF supervision within the information they are obliged to report to HM Treasury under Schedule 4 to the Money Laundering Regulations.
+All supervisory authorities will also be required to include the amount of human resource dedicated to AML/CTF supervision within the information they are obliged to report to HM Treasury under Schedule 4 of the Money Laundering Regulations 2017.

 Self-regulatory supervisors such as the IFA are required to publish an annual report setting out, amongst other things, the steps they have taken to encourage breach reporting, the number of reports received, and the measures taken to monitor and enforce compliance.
 Furthermore, self-regulatory bodies will be expressly required to ensure that potential conflicts of interest within the organisation are appropriately handled.

 There are some limited changes to the provisions relating to cooperation between supervisory authorities and with international partners.

 Approval of BOOMs and fit and proper test